Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 </table>
 </div>

-The Location_Code table was joined to bring throughthe desired location codes and clean region names.
-A  groupby was then performed on to sum where aregions values had been split over multiple rows, e.g. 'Inner London' and 'Outer London'.
+The Location_Code table was joined to bring through the desired location codes and clean region names.
+A groupby was then performed to sum where a region's values had been split over multiple rows, e.g. 'Inner London' and 'Outer London'.

 ```python
 #This step reclassifies regions into the desired regions found in the Geo-JSON